 Calculated noise levels for both typical and worst case operation of the site comply with the noise limits at the nominated sensitive receivers.
-Note that for the Night period we have assumed that the operations during the busiest 15 minute period are repeated constantly over the entire 9 hour Night period, although we would expect this is unlikely in practice.
+Note that for the Night period we have assumed that the operations during the busiest 15 minute period are repeated constantly over the entire 9 hour Night period, except for 85 min of break (toolbox talks, meal times and wash up time), although we would expect this is unlikely in practice.

-Based on the above the current operations on site comply with the EPL and Development Consent L{eq} noise criteria.
+Based on the above the current operations on site comply with the EPL and Development Consent L{Aeq} noise criteria.